 - Grated parmesan and heavy cream – For an extra layer of richness and creaminess that helps bring the mushroom ragu pasta together.

 The Best Mushrooms for Mushroom Ragu

-Fresh mushrooms are irresistibly hearty & provide a meaty texture perfect for ragu.
+Fresh mushrooms are irresistibly hearty and provide a meaty texture perfect for ragu.
 Feel free to use the fresh mushrooms you love most or what’s most readily available wherever you are.
-I love balancing splurge-worthy wild mushrooms like maitake mushrooms (pictured, though oyster, chanterelle, & shiitake mushrooms are fantastic!) with a more cost-effective mushroom like cremini (aka baby bella, pictured, though simple white button mushrooms work great too!).
+I love balancing splurge-worthy wild mushrooms like maitake mushrooms (pictured, though oyster, chanterelle, and shiitake mushrooms are fantastic!) with a more cost-effective mushroom like cremini (aka baby bella, pictured, though simple white button mushrooms work great too!).

 Porcini mushrooms are the third type of mushroom used in this recipe.
-They’re an Italian variety famous for their especially rich & deep umami flavor.
-Dried porcini mushrooms are typically much more affordable & accessible than fresh here in the States.
+They’re an Italian variety famous for their especially rich and deep umami flavor.
+Dried porcini mushrooms are typically much more affordable and accessible than fresh here in the States.
 Dried mushrooms are a cost-effective way to get the big, bold flavor of typically more expensive wild mushrooms like porcini.
 You can find them in the bulk or dry goods section of most grocery stores, or buy them online.
 The key is to reconstitute dried mushrooms with a liquid to easily capture their flavor.